RaveenaSoyal/Music-Store-Database/README.md

 - pgAdmin (optional but recommended)

 - The project was created to demonstrate SQL querying skills in the context of a music store database.
-- Special thanks to [Music Store Database Provider] for the sample database.

-Feel free to provide feedback or contact the contributor for further details.

-Happy Querying and Analyzing! 🎶📊